hackintoanetwork/blog/content/blog/2023-Starlink-Router-Gen2-XSS-ENG.md

 <html>
 ```

-This `Cross-Site Scripting (XSS)` vulnerability can be triggered in conjunction with a `CSRF (Cross-Site Request Forgery)` attack as shown in the above PoC (Proof of Concept).
+This `Cross-Site Scripting (XSS)` vulnerability can be leveraged in conjunction with a `Cross-Site Request Forgery (CSRF)` attack, as shown in the proof of concept above.

 [reproduce(PoC).mov](/blog/2023-Starlink-Router-Gen2-XSS/reproduce(PoC).mov)